AhmedIbrahim12/Phonebook/README.md

     * The chosen approach was to fetch only the filtered records using "REGEXP" and handle the pagination and sorting at DAO layer.
-        * As per this [comment](https://github.com/xerial/sqlite-jdbc/issues/60#issuecomment-271064901) sqlite currently doesn't support "REGEXP", so a workaround was registering the REGEXP as a CDF.
+        * As per this [comment](https://github.com/xerial/sqlite-jdbc/issues/60#issuecomment-271064901) sqlite currently doesn't support "REGEXP", so a workaround was registering the REGEXP as a UDF.
           See [CustomeDataSource](https://github.com/AhmedIbrahim12/Phonebook/blob/master/backend/src/main/java/com/jumia/customers/config/CustomDataSource.java)
           for registering the REGEXP for usage.